AdmTal/music-graphs/README.md

 Options:
   --midi PATH             Path to a MIDI file.  [required] --theme PATH            Path to a YAML theme file.
+  --dark                  True if dark theme should be the used.
   --output_filename PATH  Output filename (path).
-  --soundfont_file PATH   Path to a Soundfont file --help                  Show this message and exit.
+  --soundfont_file PATH   Path to a Soundfont file --help                  Show this message and exit
 ```

 ## What's a "Sound Font" file?